Image

 • Sexual Exploitation of a Minor: Filming, photographing, or participating in any aspect of the creation process of child pornography.

-If you’re facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Macon County, MO – call Combs Waterkotte right away at (314) 900-HELP or reach out to us online.
-You need an knowledgeable advocate on your side to protect your reputation, your rights, and your future.
+If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Macon County, MO – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
+Having an experienced advocate by your side is crucial to safeguarding your reputation, rights, and future.

 Child Pornography Defense Lawyer in Macon County, MO | Macon County, MO Criminal Defense | Combs Waterkotte

-What Are the Legal Ramifications for Child Pornography in Macon County, MO?
+What Are the Penalties for Child Pornography in Macon County, MO?

 From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
 The severity of the offense escalates to a class B felony in Macon County, MO if any of the following conditions apply: